janrgb/crafting-interpreters/nots/The_Lox_Language.md

 - Could we have a local variable with the same name as a global variable?
 And if so, how do we differentiate between the two?

 ### Sample Lox Programs
+- `jlox` seems to work fine but `clox` has an issue because Dart now has null safety features which Nystrom did not have to deal with when he wrote Crafting Interpreters.
+Either I downgrade or I fix every error.
+Probably will downgrade to check out `clox` at a later date.